Posts Tagged ‘appreciations’

 Can I find at least five people enthusiastic enough about the proposed combination of topic/theme, audience, location, and duration to volunteer their time and energy to make the event happen?

-If I can’t easily find at least five volunteers enthusiastic about a conference, I’ve (painfully) learned that the event is almost always not viable.
+If I can’t easily find at least five volunteers enthusiastic about a conference, I’ve (painfully) learned that the event is almost always unviable.

-2) You’ve got a bunch of willing volunteers—what should you have them do?
-I try to use my volunteers for creative jobs at conferences.
-There’s research that indicates that paying people to do work they find interesting can make them less motivated!
+You’ve got a bunch of willing volunteers—what should you have them do?
+I try to allocate volunteers to creative jobs at conferences.
+Research indicates that paying people to do interesting work can make them less motivated!
 Here are some examples of conference tasks well suited to volunteers:

 • greeting arriving attendees